konstellation-io/website/content/en/docs/KRE/installation/gke/index.md

 # GKE deployment

 The flavor of Kubernetes on Google is called GKE (Google Kubernetes Engine) which allow to deploy a cluster managed by Google.
-This means that Google will manage the lifecyle of the Master nodes of our cluster.
+This means that Google will manage the lifecycle of the Master nodes of your cluster.

-When you create a GKE cluster by default is created an Instance Group, which is responsible to start the GCE (Google Compute Engine) instances and scale up and down depending of your configuration.
+When you create a GKE cluster by default is created an Instance Group, which is responsible to start the GCE (Google Compute Engine) instances and scale up and down depending on your configuration.
 In these instances of GCE is where the loads that we deploy on GKE will run.
-Therefore is needed to ajust the type of instances on this instance group, to support the load of your deployment.
-For a PoC of KRE you can setup an Instance Group with min instances 1 up to 3 of type `n1-standard-2` and everything will works fine.
-Be aware about the autoscaling configuration of the Instances Group, because if you only have one Instance Group added to your GKE cluster, at least is required one instance up in order to run some Kubernetes componentes that run as PODS.
+Therefore, is needed to adjust the type of instances on this instance group, to support the load of your deployment.
+For a PoC of KRE you can set up an Instance Group with min instances 1 up to 3 of type `n1-standard-2` and everything will works fine.
+Be aware about the autoscaling configuration of the Instances Group, because if you only have one Instance Group added to your GKE cluster, at least is required one instance up in order to run some Kubernetes components that run as PODS.

 Deploy an GKE cluster is not the goal of this guide, only the detail some specific configuration needed to run KRE on top of it.
-It is recommend to use IaC (Infrastructure As Code) approach using Terraform to automate the creation of your cluster, [here](https://learn.hashicorp.com/tutorials/terraform/gke) you can find usefull resources about that.
-Also you can follow the instructions from the official [Google site](https://cloud.google.com/cloud-build/docs/deploying-builds/deploy-gke).
+It is recommend to use IaC (Infrastructure As Code) approach using Terraform to automate the creation of your cluster, [here](https://learn.hashicorp.com/tutorials/terraform/gke) you can find useful resources about that.
+Also, you can follow the instructions from the official [Google site](https://cloud.google.com/cloud-build/docs/deploying-builds/deploy-gke).

 # Storage